-- a.
-All youth activities should conform to and follow ADGA show rules and definitions - Responsibility for organizing and monitoring the application of all youth activity programs held at the National Show should be with the Youth Activities Committee. - c.
-Responsibility for selection, contacting and obtaining judges, trophies, and ribbons should be with the Youth Activities Committee.
-Financial responsibility for these items/services should be contained in the National Show Committee budget. - d.
+- All youth activities should conform to and follow ADGA show rules and definitions. - Youth must complete the YQCA (Youth for the Quality Care of Animals) program or equivalent starting with the 2023 National Show. - c.
+Responsibility for organizing and monitoring the application of all youth activity programs held at the National Show should be with the Youth Activities Committee. - d.
+Responsibility for selection, contacting and obtaining judges, trophies, and ribbons should be with the Youth Activities.
+Committee.
+Financial responsibility for these items/services should be contained in the National Show Committee budget. - e.
 Scheduling of Youth Activities should be coordinated through the National Show Chairperson.